sixtyoneeighty/devika/ARCHITECTURE.md

 The `GitHub` and `Netlify` classes provide lightweight wrappers around the respective service APIs.
 They handle authentication, making HTTP requests, and parsing responses.

-This allows Devika to perform actions like:
+This allows Mojo to perform actions like:
 - Cloning a repo given a GitHub URL
 - Listing a user's GitHub repos
 - Creating a new Netlify site